Holben888/slinkity-home/src/index.md

 layout: base-layout
 ---

+> **Slinkity is now available as an early alpha!** No, it's not ready for production use.
+But if you want to have some fun and don't mind logging bugs, [install over here](https://www.npmjs.com/package/slinkity).
+Full documentation coming shortly :)

 ## What is it?

 Slinkity is a plugin that can extend any [11ty](https://11ty.dev/) site.
 Once installed, this: